You probably know just how important it is to put your music online. This is an essential step to becoming a successful artist.

 These sub-genres or micro-genres have less competition, which means you are more likely to be discovered by new listeners.

-Streaming and digital platforms for music is the popular choice, especially for artists that are just starting out.
+Streaming and digital platforms for music are popular, especially for artists just starting out.
 The problem is that these are highly debated platforms in the music industry.

-The most important thing to remember is that these platforms is that as debated as they are, there’s no question at the ability to gain new listeners through them.
+The most important thing to remember is that these platforms are that, as debated as they are, there’s no question of the ability to gain new listeners through them.

-It’s very important to be patient.
-You are only going to get a little big bit of money per listen.
+It’s essential to be patient.
+You are only going to get a little bit bit of money per listens.